-Thursday, 11 April 2013 Friday, 12 April 2013 Saturday, 13 April 2013 This module aims to familiarise participants with basic concepts and key debates on gender, justice and globalisation.
+Thursday, 18 February 2016 Friday, 19 February 2016 Saturday, 20 February 2016 This module aims to familiarise participants with basic concepts and key debates on gender, justice and globalisation.

 Participants are introduced to a variety of recent theoretical positions in gender studies, including deconstructivist approaches, intersectionality and post-colonial theory.
-Theories of justice, such as the capabilities approach, will be discussed.
+Influential theories of justice will be discussed and questioned for their account of gender inequality.
 The module will furthermore provide participants with a basic understanding of globalisation as the emergence of both a global economy and global ethical and legal standards.
 Particular focus is put on power asymmetries between men and women of diverse social backgrounds as well as between the global North and South.